kowalski93/Land_Use_Analyzer/README.md

 ![image](https://user-images.githubusercontent.com/39091833/126985792-e174ab43-e8e5-47cf-b471-823d7842526a.png)

+## QGIS Plugin
+All of those features have been incorporated into a plugin for QGIS, named Land Use Analyzer.
+It can be downloaded either from the plugin repository, or (the latest version), from the current repository, under folder “QGIS plugin”.
+Download the contents of the folder as a .zip file and use the option Install from ZIP from Plugin manager in QGIS.
+Note: The plugin takes some time to be approved in the plugins repository, so for now, only option to install is to download the repository and install from zip.
+It is advised that you use Refined Github extension for your browser, in order to be able to download a specific folder.
+Once the plugin has been installed, you will see it under the Processing toolbox.

+The tool “Zonal Analysis” is currently the only tool, but it includes all the analysis methods of the main project, except for the overview report.

 ## Literature

 Mavoa, S. et al., 2018.
 Identifying appropriate land-use mix measures for use in a national walkability index. _The Journal of Transport and Land Use_, 11(1), pp. 681-700.